+Students with a 25 composite and a 27 English score on the ACT are eligible to participate in Honors English.
 Students are invited to enroll in Honors English Literature based on grades in previous English courses, ACT scores, and teacher recommendation.